The preliminary results of a new study have found that medical marijuana treatments improve cognitive function.

 Following 3 months of medical marijuana treatments, participants were able to complete an array of cognitive tests faster and with better accuracy compared to when performing their baseline tests.

 Gruber suggests that the differences in chemical composition in recreational and medical marijuana are what may be responsible for the varying effects on cognitive function.
-Recreational marijuana products are typically higher in tetrahydrocannabinol (THC), the psychoactive compound found in cannabis.
-Medical marijuana products, however, have a tendency to be lower in THC and higher in cannabidiol (CBD), a non-psychoactive cannabinoid shown to be therapeutically beneficial.
+In general, recreational and medical marijuana products are typically higher in tetrahydrocannabinol (THC), the psychoactive compound found in cannabis, but cannabinoid concentration can vary significantly by strain.
 Gruber has said she hopes to examine how the varying chemical makeup of cannabis products impacts the differing effects on brain function.

 Gruber and her team are also using self-report questionnaires to examine how medical marijuana affects patients’ sleep quality, depression levels, overall health and use of conventional medications like opiates.